aoterolorenzo/AOCryptobot/README.md

 2. Run with
 `go run main.go`

-### Strategy file

-The strategy file is `marketmaker/strategy.env`

 ### Open Source

 The development is open to everyone and everything, to new market strategies such as arbitrage, perpetual market making...
 Just use as you need.

-I would like to integrate market signals as MACD, RSI, BoilerBands, etcetc... and create a real strategy, being able to choose between or combine them.

-A very interesting lib to do it is github.com/sdcoffey/techan